Six operations for D-cap-modules on rigid analytic spaces: Categorical background: Sheaves valued in quasi-abelian categories

 is exact in $\mathrm{Mod}(I(\R))$.
 It follows from the same argument as in part (c) of the proof of \cite[Proposition 18.5.4]{KS} that $\N_1$ is $I$-flat.
 In particular, if $\M$ is a right $\R$-module, then

 is exact by the same argument as in \cite[Proposition 18.5.4.(ii)]{KS}.
-Since the second term is in the essential image of $I$, so is the first term by \cite[Proposition 1.2.28.(b)]{Schneiders}.
+Since the second term is in the essential image of $I$, so is the first term by \cite[Proposition 1.2.29.(b)]{Schneiders}.
 Therefore, $\N_1\in \mathcal{F}^l$.
-The same argument applies for right modules.\\ Lastly, let
+The same argument applies for right modules.